 "Lost Detroit: Stories Behind the Motor City's Majestic Ruins" features more than 175 pages in full color.
 Learn the stories behind 12 of the city's most beautiful forgotten landmarks, from the day they opened to the day they closed.
 We share the memories of those who caught trains out of Michigan Central Station, necked with girlfriends in the balcony of the Michigan Theatre and kicked out the jams at the Grande Ballroom.
 Order your copy now! >>

-After two years in publication and seventh press runs, we would like to thank those who have made the book a great success in bringing awareness to Detroit's architecture!
+After three years in publication and eight press runs, we would like to thank those who have made the book a great success in bringing awareness to Detroit's architecture!

 On the book...